openseattle/docs/budget.md

 # Budget

-> Detailed budget in the works!
-This is a rough outline based on previous years, with the intent of holding more, larger events.
+Note that this draft is subject to change!
+This draft is based on the costs of previous years operating Open Seattle.
+Expect a few more detailed changes, particularly to the quarterly events section, and the addition of other sections as needed.

+> To see a more detailed spreadsheet go here: https://docs.google.com/spreadsheets/d/1HcB2pE7Dvfelcwyvuen450MrKz4ExYseSSLPdJUTJw8/edit?usp=sharing

 ## 2017 draft budget

 ### Monthly events & costs

+Monthly events include our regular talks night, where project leaders, community organizers, and government staff speak about civic technology.
+Monthly events also include weekly, monthly, and irregular project-focused working events.

-$1500 per month.
+$1450 per month.

-$18,000 total for the year.
+$17,400.00 total for the year.

 ### Quarterly events

+Quarterly events include national and international events like National Day of Civic Hacking and International Open Data Day.

-$10,000 per quarterly event.
+$4,900 per quarterly event.

-$40,000 total for the year.
+$19,600.00 total for the year.

 ### Total year budget

-Monthly event costs: $18,000
+Monthly event costs: $17,400
-Quarterly event costs: $40,000
+Quarterly event costs: $19,600
-Total for the year: $58,000
+Total for the year: $37,000